Overall group rules

 Glossary of Terms

-• Pace Line – A pace line is a bunch of riders rolling smoothly and constantly in a chain like formation.
-There are two columns of riders, one moving slightly faster than the other.
+• Continuous rolling - A bunch of riders rolling smoothly and constantly in a chain like formation.
+There are two columns of riders, one moving slightly faster than the other (around 2km/hr faster).
 When one rider reaches the front of the faster moving line, they move to the slower column and reduce speed slightly (do not surge off the front, the outside line is the faster line, the inside the recovery line) and start the progression to the rear of the line.
 If you find the pace at the front too fast, roll to the back with the slower column and hold position at the back of the paceline, calling other riders across in front of you as they prepare to join the faster column.